TON-Pool/miner/README.md

 Pool URL: https://next.ton-pool.club

+Note: The hashing algorithm will show up as darkcoin in the panel, although it is not actually.

+### Rave OS Configutation

+Go to [releases](https://github.com/TON-Pool/miner/releases), download a RaveOS package, and upload it to custom miners.

+Create a new wallet, select our mining pool, and the newly uploaded miner, and you're ready to start mining.

+### Troubleshooting

+If miner is not working properly, you can describe the problem you are experiencing in [issues](https://github.com/TON-Pool/miner/issues), and attach a screenshot of miner output, as well as your configuration information (graphics card model, operating system, etc.)

+Here are also some common problems and corresponding solutions.

+#### It doesn't work on my AMD GPU

+We are working on this.

+#### I can't connect to pool

+We have two mining domains, `https://next.ton-pool.com` and `https://next.ton-pool.club`.
+If any domain doesn't work, please try to switch to the other one.

+#### I see twice as many cards in the output

+Try to add argument `-p 0`.

 ## Run Python code

 If you want to debug the miner, you can run the Python code directly.